Using gender pronouns in email signatures

 Preparation

-To be able to start, I need to gather information from employees on which pronouns to include in their signatures.
-To achieve this, I’ve sent a survey to all employees with the following options to choose from:
+Before you start, you need to gather information from employees on which pronouns to include in their signatures.
+To achieve this, you can send a survey to all employees with the following options to choose from:

 • (he/him/his)